"Jesus said to them, 'I am the bread of life; whoever comes to me will never hunger, and whoever believes in me will never thirst.'" - John 6:35

 Enhancing the spiritual life of our parish

-The Worship and Spiritual Development Commission fosters and enhances the spiritual life of the Cathedral parish by the planning and implementation of worship and spiritual development opportunities according to the liturgical norms of the Roman Catholic Church.
+The Worship and Spiritual Development Commission fosters and enhances the spiritual life of our parish by the planning and implementation of worship and spiritual development opportunities according to the liturgical norms of the Roman Catholic Church.

 The role of the coordinator and sacristan at our Lady of the Lake can't be underestimated.
 With such large crowds and many ministries at Mass, there needs to be a master of ceremonies to assist the priest, other ministers, and the people as need arises.